“Mom, mom!” I’d just left my son’s room when I heard him call me back.

 She still had a twinkle in her eye, right up to the very end of her life.

-How do we keep that twinkle (& zest for life) in our own eyes?
+How can we keep that twinkle, that zest for life, in our own eyes?

 Answer?